Stone Johnson

 Stone Edward Johnson (April 26, 1940 — September 8, 1963) was an American sprinter and professional football player.

-He played as a kick returner and running back for the Kansas City Chiefs of the American Football League (AFL) during the 1963 preseason.
+Selected 105th overall in the 1963 American Football League draft out of Grambling College, he was a kick returner and running back for the Kansas City Chiefs during the 1963 preseason.
+Three years earlier at age twenty, Johnson was a 200-meter finalist in the 1960 Summer Olympics in Rome and was also a brief world record holder.

-On August 30, 1963, the rookie Johnson, a 200-meter track finalist in the 1960 Summer Olympics in Rome and former world record holder, suffered a fractured vertebra in his neck in a preseason game against the Houston Oilers in Wichita, Kansas during a kickoff return.
-He died 10 days later, on September 8, at the age of 23.
+In the Chiefs' fifth and final preseason game on August 31 against the Houston Oilers in Wichita, Kansas, rookie Johnson suffered a fractured vertebra in his neck while blocking during a first quarter kickoff return.
+Rushed to St. Francis Hospital in Wichita for immediate surgery, he died there eight days later at the age of 23.
 Although he was only on the team's active roster during preseason, his jersey number 33 was retired.